w3c/wai-curricula/content/designer/interaction-and-feedback.md

 Students should be able to:

-* provide names to help users understand the purpose and intent of interactive user interface components
+* provide clear and consistent names to help users understand the purpose and intent of interactive user interface components
 * design user interfaces that allow to position labels where users expect them
 * provide instructions about which input fields are required by:
   * including information about each of the required form fields before the form control
-  * including color, text, and visual cues in the label of each of the required form fields that indicate that they are required
+  * including textual and visual cues in the label of each of the required form fields that indicate that they are required
 * provide clear instructions about changes in context before the control that originates such changes
-* provide overall instructions about existing time limits in a form and about how they can be turned off, adjusted, or extended
+* provide overall instructions about existing time limits in a form and about how they can be adjusted, extended, and turned off
 * provide clear instructions about the current step and about the total number of steps involved in a multi-step form
 * identify related requirements for developers to code labels and instructions appropriately